 Sow performance and longevity are largely dependent on the surroundings and growth conditions of the young gilt, which is why the focus should be to reach the ideal body condition at the time of mating in the second or third oestrus.

 |Daily growth, from 30 kg to mating||825 g/day|

 Supply of feed and water during the growth period

 Feed and feeding are the foundation for gilts’ growth, conformation and general health.
-Gilts’ feed must take account their actual needs with special focus to leg and bone strength, whilst also ensuring their growth rate is not too fast.
+Gilts’ feed must take into account their actual needs with a special focus on leg and bone strength, whilst also ensuring their growth rate is not too fast.

 FEEDING IN THE CONTROLLED ENVIRONMENT SECTION

 Focus on gilts’ feed needs to start in the weaning section, even if there are no major differences between gilts and remaining piglets during this period.
 Feeding in the weaning section must support and optimise growth throughout the growth period:

 At weaning, intensify the focus during the first 5–7 days after weaning.